cowfish813/Carboncopies-Milestones-BE/Backend/README-BACKEND.md

     - _start: the unique _id of the PRECEDESing node
     - _end: the unique _id successive node
     - _type: nature of relationship.
 CASE SENSITIVE
-        - TIP: to avoid confusion, always download a NEW sheet.
-The database will assign unique _id values to any node that was uploaded this way.
-You may then edit the ID's yourself
+        - TIP: to avoid confusion, download complete the spreadsheet GET request.
+The database will assign unique _id values to any node that was uploaded previously.
+You may then edit the relationships

 # HTTP Request: GET